 We encourage users to acknowledge the core in their posters and publications.
 A resource statement summarizes the capabilities of the core.

-Katia Sol-Church, PhD., is the Director of the GATC.
-She is a Research Professor in the Department of Pathology, with 17 years’ experience in core operation.
-Dr. Sol-Church has a long-standing record of successful collaborative research with clinicians and scientists, including early career scientists, leading to the publication of more than 60 peer reviewed articles.
-She is a recognized leader in the core community for her work in support of research rigor and reproducibility and core sharing and sustainability.
-Dr. Sol-Church will work closely with the Faculty Advisor, Dr. Yuh Hwa Wang and Director of Research Infrastructure, Dr. Jay Fox to enhance the core NGS capabilities and develop the core as a scientific resource for UVA investigators.
+Katia Sol-Church, PhD., is the current Director overseeing the activities of the GATC.
+Dr. Sol-Church is a Professor in the Department of Pathology, with 19 years of experience in core operation.
+She provides mentoring and consultations for project design and troubleshooting, coordination for sample processing and for the development of new services supporting Next Generation Sequencing.
+Katia has a long-standing record of successful collaborative research with clinicians and scientists, including early career scientists, leading to the publication of 68 peer reviewed articles and one Book Chapter on RASopathies.
+Dr. Sol-Church is a recognized leader in the core community for her work in support of education, research rigor and reproducibility.

 Yongde Bao, Ph.D., is Associate Professor of Research with expertise in analytical chemistry and Biotechnology including bioinformatics analysis of gene expression and NGS data set.
-Dr. Bao is a veteran in the lab with 22 years of experience in core operation.
-He has served as the DNA Sciences Core Director and was instrumental in establishing the first core NGS services at UVA.
-He has been active with the core community as a research group member, notably with the Association of Biomolecular Resource Facilities.
+Yongde is a veteran in the lab with 24 years of experience in core operation.
+He was instrumental in establishing the first core NGS services at UVa.
+Dr. Bao currently lead the daily operation of the GATC sequencing facility located in room 1044 and provides data analysis services and guidance for project design.
+Dr. Bao has been active with the core community as a research group member, notably with the Association of Biomolecular Resource Facilities.
 He is also ad hoc editor/reviewer for a number of biotechnical journals.
-Dr. Bao leads the daily operation of the GATC sequencing facility located in room 1044.

 Located in Pinn Hall, the core is a fee-for-service facility that offers instrumentation and expertise in all areas of NGS genomics and transcriptomics.
-Current applications supported by the core staff include Single Cell (Sc) RNA Seq, bulk RNA Seq, CHIP Seq, ATAC Seq, Amplicon DNA Seq, 16S ribosomal gene sequencing, shot gun sequencing for small genomes and whole exome sequencing (WES).
+Current applications supported by the core staff include 10x Genomics library preps (including Single Cell (Sc) RNA Seq, ScATAC-seq, CNV, VDJ Immune profiling, Sc proteogenomics and Cite-seq with Feature barcoding), bulk RNA Seq, CHIP Seq, ATAC Seq, Amplicon DNA Seq, 16S ribosomal gene sequencing, shot gun sequencing for small genomes and whole exome sequencing (WES).
 The core also provides real time and droplet digital PCR services most suitable for targeted gene expression, SNP genotyping and CNV discovery.
 GATC provides training for the core shared instrumentation used for nucleic acid analysis.